 Sary-Chelek natture reserve is located in the Tien-Shan mountains in the Chatkal Range in the Northwest part of Kyrgyzstan and is registered as a World Biosphere Reserve by UNESCO.
 The reserve is named by the Sary-Chelek lake which is about 500 km drive away from Bishkek and 210 km from Jalalabad and at an altitude of 1878 m above sea level.

 Sary-Chelek is one of the most known and also most magnificent lakes in Kyrgyzstan.
-The water in the lake often has a greenish or even a little bit yellowish shade of blue and creates unique opportunities for photographs according to the light from the atmosphere.
+The water in the lake often has a greenish shade of blue and creates unique opportunities for photographs according to the light from the atmosphere.
 There are only two possible entrances to Sary Chelek, one from north and one from south.
-The Northern route is only for experienced trekking people through the mountains from Talas side, that meets high mountain passes and deep canyons on the way.
+The northern route is only for experienced trekkers through the mountains from Talas side, that meets high mountain passes and deep canyons on the way.

 For more comfort seeking people and less experienced hikers, there is the southern road from where you can reach the lakeside by car through the village of Arkit.
 Sary-Chelek lake is the major Lake in the nature reserve but there are also seven smaller lakes to be explored towards southeast like Kyla-Kol, Iyri-Kol, Aram-Kol, Cherek-Kol, and Bakay-Kol.
 You can reach most of the lakes by hiking for about 1 km southeast from the southern end of Sary chelek lake with some elevation difference but for the best sights from a higher point it is best to rent a horse.
 If you have the time, Sary Chelek is an excellent stopover between Bishkek and Osh.
 Even the road to Sary Chelek is is already a sight by itself.